Melissa-Belvadi-Library-Projects/C5.1_Harvester/docs/sqlite_database_info.md

   - There is no server involved; for Windows users it's very much like a Microsoft Access database, and can be opened using MS Access too.
 - It resides in the main folder for the harvester.
 - All of its data comes from the EX versions of the 4 reports - PR, DR, TR, and IR, but the Report_Type column uses the two-letter Report_Type.
-- There is just one table, usage_data.
-To see how usage_data is defined, look at create_tables.py.
+- There are 4 tables, named for each of the 4 main reports as above.
+To see how they are defined, look at data_columns.py and create_tables.py.

 ## Using the database